 Our students are from the south side of Dyer.
 There are two elementary schools and one middle school in Dyer.
 Bibich is one of six elementary schools in our school corporation.
 In addition to six elementary schools, Lake Central Corporation has three middle schools, one freshmen center, and a 10-12 grade configured high school.
-The total pupil enrollment of Lake Central School Corporation is 9,656 students.
+The total pupil enrollment of Lake Central School Corporation is 9,586 students.

 The student population of Bibich Elementary School has increased since the original building of 22 rooms was constructed in 1978.
 To meet the needs of our growing community, 8 additional classrooms, a cafeteria, and a computer lab were added in 1991.
+A second computer lab was added in 2011.

-Our current enrollment as of September 12, 2017 is:
+Our current enrollment as of September 14, 2018 is: